WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - Use the feature names below as good names for your overarching test describes
 - Keep each test you write for a feature `super small` in behavioral scope
 - One feature should end up in `more than just one test` written to implement that feature
-  - If you're ending up with just one test, it means you're not taking small enough steps during your TDD workflow
+  - If you're ending up with just one test, it means you're not taking small enough steps during your TDD workflow.
+It means you're not practicing evolving design in a lean fashion
 - Write tests that drive behavior for both `happy` and `sad` paths
 -